 If an accountant, for example, discovers their employer has been lying about their sales revenue in their financial reports to shareholders, and the accountant discloses this to the employer’s shareholders, then the employer fires the accountant, the terminated employee can sue the employer under the Sarbanes-Oxley Act or the Dodd-Frank Act.

-Whistleblowers can also receive protections and even rewards under one of the federal government’s whistleblower programs:
+Whistleblowers can also receive protections and even rewards under several other finance-related whistleblower programs.
+Some of these include: